fbhairless/track-suggester/README.md

 ## Specs

 * _The program presents a pizza order form with areas for sizing, base price, topping selection and associated pricing, generating a completed pizza price based on selections_
-* _The program accepts a basice size, up to 3 topping and calculates a total price.
+* _The program accepts a quantity, size, and topping and calculates a total price.
 Input: pizza size, selected topping, quantity
 Output: Price per pizza-info
 ## Setup/Installation Requirements